We spend 70 percent of our time in our homes. It is important to our health that homes are warm, dry and free of mould.

 Here are some simple ways you can create a healthy home:

-- Open your windows to let fresh air in and damp air out
+- Open your windows for 20 minutes a day to let fresh air in and damp air out

 - Open kitchen and bathroom windows, especially during and after cooking, showering and bathing